leancloud/kafka-java-consumer/README.md

 [![Build Status](https://api.travis-ci.org/leancloud/kafka-java-consumer.svg?branch=master)](https://travis-ci.org/leancloud/kafka-java-consumer)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Kafka is a greate lib which is very versatile and flexible, but many things may go wrong if you use it without great care and a good understanding about Kafka internals.
-Next we will talk about some pitfalls on the consumer side which are easy to encounter.
+Next we will talk about some pitfalls on the consumer side which are easy to encounter with.

 Usually, after we have subscribed the consumer to some topics, we need a loop to do these things: